jessebuckmann/sample_preparation_module/projects/Stabilization_by_Mark_and_Stijn/feedback/fromPeers.md

 3. Does the experiment accomplish its stated purpose?

 *No, we agree with their conclusion that the accelerometer does not have the required sensitivity to perform its duty.
 With the the more sensitive accelerometer unaccessible we can't confirm anything else.
-In its current state this project will not forfill its required role in the modular experiment box.*
+In its current state this project will not forfill its required role in the modular experiment box.
+However, the measurements do indicate which dampening system works the best.
+This dampening system can be applied to the box anyway, even though the effect cannot be measured accurately.*

 4. What do you recommend to the project owners to improve their complete package?